What is Astaxanthin?

-Natural astaxanthin, like a miracle of nature, emerges to protect animals in the peak of their struggle against harsh environmental conditions, including UV radiation and attack by reactive oxygen species (free radicals).
-The microalga Haematococcus pluvialis is an organism that can produce the highest amount of astaxanthin.
-When the alga experiences harsh conditions, astaxanthin is created and acts like a force field that protects the nuclear DNA and lipids against UV-induced oxidation.
+Natural Astaxanthin, like a miracle of nature, emerges to protect animals in the peak of their struggle against harsh environmental conditions, including UV radiation and attack by reactive oxygen species (free radicals).
+The alga, microalga Haematococcus pluvialis is an organism that can produce the highest amount of astaxanthin.
+When the alga experiences harsh conditions it creates Astaxanthin whuch acts like a force field that protects the alga’s nuclear DNA and lipids against UV-induced oxidation.

 Cell membranes are not only the gates to cells but also to ageing because they balance intercellular communication, facilitate cell nutrition, and protect DNA from damage.
 Unfortunately, membranes are also the first target of free radicals.